 - award contracts.

 Use an expert for your procurement

 The procurement process can be complicated and should be managed by your project manager.
 These guidelines won’t teach you how to become a procurement expert.

-If you need to procure a project manager, we recommend you use a procurement specialist or a preferred supplier project manager.
+If you need to procure a project manager, we recommend you use a procurement specialist.

 back to top